MJRidder/nailstudio_booking/README.md

 ## (Un)fixed bugs <a name="unfixed_bugs"></a>
 The booking system should no longer have any existing bugs.
 However there are a few configurations that can/need to be done to make it run better

-### While loops
-Although the main options are covered in while loops, there are smaller choice options that are not yet wrapped in this.
-They remain an if/else statement for now and entail more so to the situation if the user is not following the menu options but keeps typing other letter/number combinations.
-A While loop with a range (max. amount of options) would fix this.

-However at the moment, to avoid users getting stuck in the system, they are now simply returned to the main menu with an if/else statement if they keep going outside of the menu options.

 ### Make larger functions smaller
 It has been mentioned before, but it is an improvement that will better the booking tool as a whole.
 To make the tool more accessable for different companies, breaking up larger tools, will be beneficial for the larger use.
+Examples of this (and that in part go against the DRY principle at this piont) are error messages.
+They are often very similar and although in some cases a unique error message is required to make the program more specific, there is overlapping messaging that could be simplified.

 ## Credits <a name="credits"></a>